NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 2022-08-07T04:24:27 [INFO] Done!
 ```

-Note: Again, you can get logging output sent to the Serial device by defining `HYDRUINO_ENABLE_DEBUG_OUTPUT`, described above in Header Defines.
+Note: Again, you can get logging output sent to the Serial device by defining `HYDRO_ENABLE_DEBUG_OUTPUT`, described above in Header Defines.